Skip to content

 NOTES ABOUT ON-CAMPUS HOUSING:

-Housing is limited and is first come, first served.
+Housing is limited and is first-come, first-served.
 Students coming for 1 semester will be placed in first-year dorms with a mandatory meal plan included in the cost.
-Students coming for 1 full academic year (2 semesters) might have the option to request staying in upper-year housing (called 'Apartments' or 'Townhouses') with no meal plan included but a kitchen available.
+Students coming for 1 full academic year (2 semesters) might have the option to request staying in upper-year housing (called 'Apartments' or 'Townhouses') with no meal plan included, but a kitchen available.

 MEAL PLANS: